sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntaxdefs.md

 or *scope names*.
 For every occurrence of a given regular expression, Sublime Text gives the matching text its corresponding *scope name*.

-::: tip Note
+::: warning Deprecation Notice
+For Sublime Text 3 (Build 3084),
-As of Sublime Text Build 3084, a new syntax definition format has been added, with the `.sublime-syntax` extension.
+a new syntax definition format has been added with the `.sublime-syntax` extension.

-It is highly encouraged to be used in favor of the legacy format described in this document, unless compatibility with older versions is desired.
+It is highly encouraged to be used in favor of the legacy TextMate format described in this document, unless compatibility with older versions or other editors is desired.

 Documentation is available here:
 [Sublime Documentation](https://www.sublimetext.com/docs/3/syntax.html)
 :::

-# Prerequisites
+## Prerequisites

 In order to follow this tutorial, you will need to install [PackageDev](https://github.com/SublimeText/PackageDev), a package